pi644721/PiEditor/README.md

 Thanks to Vital Ash for Aether, the on-calc program editor that I wrote a lot of this program editor in and RoccoLox Programs for Celtic CE, which made this editor possible.

 # Use
+On the main menu:
-After running the program for the first time, select whether you want to edit a program (press `2`) or a Celtic appvar (press `3`).
-You can use `alpha` to toggle between uppercase characters, lowercase characters (if you're editing and appvar), and numbers.
+- Press `2` or `3` to edit a program or appvar.
+Use `alpha` to toggle between uppercase characters, lowercase characters (if you're editing an appvar), and numbers.
 Enter the program/appvar's name and press enter to enter the editor.

-On the main menu, press `1` to view a list of recently edited programs and press a number `1` - `8` to edit that program or `clear` to exit to the main menu.
+- Press `1` to view a list of recently edited programs and choose that program with the `1` - `8` keys, or press `clear` to return to the main menu.

 # Keys
 | Key(s) | function |